dilfd2006/Databases_SQL_assignment1/README.md

 # Databases_SQL_assignment1
-SQL script &amp; ERL diagram for the assignment during the course of databases
+SQL script &amp; ERL diagram for the group assignment during the course of databases, where I contributed to the creation of sql file